EnterpriseDB/tpa/docs/tpaexec-configure.md

 repeated for each additional override file specified; this means that settings defined by one file will be visible to any subsequent files.

-For example, your override file might contain
+For example, your override file might contain:

 ```
 cluster_tags: